MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/power-automate-auto-claim.md

 ### Who can create and manage auto-claim policies?

 You must have Microsoft 365 global admin privileges to create and manage auto-claim policies.
-More information: [About admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).
+More information: [Admin roles in the Microsoft 365 admin center](/microsoft-365/admin/add-users/about-admin-roles).

 ### Turn on the auto-claim policy feature